symdesign/wakkle/README.md

-## Usage
+## Installation
-1. Simply insert your multi-sensory, three-dimensional photograph into your html document the following way.
+1. Insert as many wakkle images as you like into your page:
 ```html
 <img src="images/[your-image].wakkle">
 ```
-2. Add the JavaScript file at the end of your html document, before the closing body tag.
+2. Include the script in your page:
 ```html
 <script src="wakkle.min.js"></script>
 ```
-3. Initialize wakkle by calling
+3. Initialize wakkle at the very end of your page by calling:
 ```html
 <script>
     var options = {}; // your options (instructions below)